Mahrez joins Manchester City for club-record fee

 Mahrez was strongly linked with a switch to the Etihad Stadium at the end of the January transfer window following an injury sustained by Leroy Sane, but the move fell through.

-City has now broken the club's transfer record for the second time in 2018, the champion reported to have paid $NZD115 million for Mahrez, more than its previous landmark fee for Aymeric Laporte.
+City has now broken the club's transfer record for the second time in 2018, the champion reported to have paid $A107 million for Mahrez, more than its previous landmark fee for Aymeric Laporte.

-Laporte's $NZD111 million arrival from Athletic Bilbao eclipsed the $A98 million City paid to land Kevin De Bruyne from Wolfsburg in 2015.
+Laporte's $A102 million arrival from Athletic Bilbao eclipsed the $A98 million City paid to land Kevin De Bruyne from Wolfsburg in 2015.

 "Riyad is a hugely talented player.
 He beats defenders and creates space," City's director of football Txiki Begiristain said.